Using Mathematica for Quantum Mechanics: A Student's Manual: basis construction

 use the \mm{KroneckerProduct} function to calculate the joint state $\ket{\psi}=\ket{\psi}^{(1)}\otimes\ket{\psi}^{(2)}$, and compare the result to a manual calculation.
-In which order do the coefficients appear in the result of \mm{KroneckerProduct}? \end{questions}
+In which order do the coefficients appear in the result of \mm{KroneckerProduct}? \pagenote[\ref{it:jointstate}]{Manual calculation: